clbarnes/inkscape-docker/README.md

 # inkscape-docker

-Unofficial docker image for installation of specific inkscape releases for command-line use.
+Unofficial docker image for installation of specific [inkscape](https://inkscape.org/) releases for command-line use.

 There is an additional configuration for building specific revisions from source, but these images will not be published.
+This Dockerfile was derived from the [inkscape documentation](https://inkscape.org/develop/getting-started/).

+Please raise an issue (or pull request!) if you would like another version of inkscape represented.

 ## Usage